MagaluCloud/magalu/mgc/cli/docs/network/subnetpools/list.md

 ## Flags:
 ```
-    --control.az-id string      Az Id (default "a")
+    --control.az-id string      Az Id
-    --control.limit integer    Pagination: Number of items per page (min: 1) (default 20)
+    --control.limit integer    Pagination: Number of items per page (min: 1)
     --control.offset integer   Items Offset: Start item for pagination
-    --control.sort string       Sort: Name of the field wich the list must be ordered by ending with :asc or :desc (default "created_at:desc")
+    --control.sort string       Sort: Name of the field wich the list must be ordered by ending with :asc or :desc
 -h, --help                     help for list
 -v, --version                  version for list
 ```